DasJott/mkjni/README.md

 ## Call Vala code from Java

-Vala code might be faster or just better to write orsimply more beautiful.
+Vala code might be faster or just better to write orsimply more beautiful.<br/>
-Write some functionality in Vala, specify a class you want to "export" to Java and mkjni creates a jni lib and the Java Class for you.
+Write some functionality in Vala, specify a class you want to "export" to Java and mkjni creates a jni lib and the Java Class for you.<br/>
-So it feels like you could call the Vala class from Java!
+So it feels like you could call the Vala class from Java!<br/>

 ## Limitations:
 **Parameters and return types must be string, int, bool ot void!**